The Toplou wine tasting room, with bottles of wine on display and visitors talking with staff about wine choices

 The emphasis is on wine in the tasting room, but olive oil is also part of the story of the monastery, which has made both of these Cretan essentials from the products of its extensive landholdings since the 14th century.
 For hundreds of years, the monastery produced just enough olive oil and wine for religious and social use, but in the late 1990s they started renewing the vineyards, ending up with so many grapes that they decided to sell their wine.
 Last year, they produced 200 metric tons of it.

 In 1999, the Toplou Monastery teamed up with several dozen organic farmers to establish the Bio-sitia olive oil production and bottling company and began bottling olive oil to sell.
 Their products include both conventional and organic PDO Sitia Toplou extra virgin olive oil (EVOO) that is made from olives grown in the area.
-Those interested in learning more about Toplou olive oil can request a discussion with the olive oil production staff, as I did in advance, or consult Bio-sitia’s very informative website.
+You can book a tour and tasting on the Gastronomy Tours website.

 Producing only organic EVOO from the Sitia area in their own facility, Nikos Lapidakis of Bio-sitia’s Quality Department explains, “we buy all the olive oil produced here,” providing a useful guarantee for the organic farmers they strive to support in the environmentally friendly efforts important to the monastery.